AyraHikari/xiaomi-x04g-lx04/convert-lx04-to-x04g.md

 # Guide:

 ## 1. **Flash GongChengROM with FlashTool**
+   Set all path to same to the screenshot
    ![image](https://github.com/user-attachments/assets/870fe5e8-da0a-43ce-b372-e8645a4f824e)

    If you booted it on the latest batch, it may glitch.
    Don’t worry, it won’t break.
 It's just missing a driver, and we don’t need the display driver to rewrite the MAC.
    <img src="https://github.com/user-attachments/assets/4730eb94-54ba-4236-bef7-24e65e36323b" alt="image" width="300"/>